 It’s all about the mindset

-Mindset was the biggest shift I made when transitioning from a wardrobe where I felt I had nothing to wear, to a minimal wardrobe filled with pieces I genuinely love and which caters to the needs of my lifestyle.
+Mindset was the biggest shift I made when transitioning from a wardrobe where I felt I had nothing to wear, to a one wardrobe filled with pieces I genuinely love and which caters to the needs of my lifestyle.
 I used to feel guilty spending money on clothes, I bought clothes haphazardly because they were “on sale” or without thinking of how they fitted with the rest of my wardrobe, and I used to buy dresses which I would wear once or twice over basic items which actually made up the bulk of my day-to-day outfits.
-When I made the shift to invest in everyday pieces that were comfortable, I loved and intentionally considered how each purchase would fit within the overall landscape of my wardrobe it suddenly became much easier to get dressed in the morning.
+When I made the shift to invest in everyday pieces that were comfortable, I loved and intentionally considered how each purchase would fit within the overall landscape of my wardrobe and life it suddenly became much easier to get dressed in the morning.

-Cliche as it might be, clothes are a canvas upon which we project our identity or the image we want to project to the world.
+Cliche as it might be, clothes are a canvas upon which we project our identity and image we want to show the world.
 However, just like personal growth, our wardrobes aren’t stagnant and what we like and feel comfortable wearing evolves and changes – and I think there’s something beautiful about that.
 I love investing in timeless pieces that I wear for years but the reality is that clothes do eventually reach the end of their lifetime, we are sometimes gifted things or buy things that don’t quite work for us, or our bodies and everyday needs change.
 I don’t feel that we should keep these pieces “just because”.
 For me when I edit out the pieces I don’t, for whatever reason, wear, I find it much easier to style and get more use out of the remaining pieces in my wardrobe.
 I also think that clothes that I don’t wear (if in good condition) are more likely to go to good homes if I re-purpose them earlier as opposed to years down the track.

-It’s no secret that I’m a fan of a capsule wardrobe, a small collection of classic, foundational and versatile pieces.
+It’s no secret that I’m a fan of a capsule wardrobe, a small collection of classic, foundational pieces.
 Getting the basics right makes it easier to add a few statement pieces now and again.
 Noting down the basic pieces I’m missing from my wardrobe and slowly building them up over time has been a game changer for creating a streamlined minimal wardrobe and simple, cohesive looks.

 If most of my wardrobe is based around a neutral colour palette I find it so much easier to style them in different ways without worrying about classic patterns and colours.
 My rule of thumb is to keep most of my wardrobe (say, around 80 to 90 percent) based around a neutral colour palette and then add a splash of colour for extra interest.